jayvelayo/RiseNShine/README.md

 # Rise N' Shine

 A personal project that uses MSP430G2553 and ESP8266 (ESP-01 module).
-A taste of applying IoT concepts.
+This project showcases my skill in real-time system design and firmware design.
+A write up of the project can be found [here](https://jayveevelayo.com/project/2018/11/02/risenshine)

 ## Status